the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/ideate/_index.md

 ## Research

 In human centered design, empathizing with the intended stakeholders is a key step in the ideation phase.
-By imaging how individuals feel, think, and behave in light of the defined problem, you can better understand the root of the issue of thus be better positioned to generate a quality solution.
+By imaging how individuals think, feel, and behave in light of the problem, you can better understand the root of the issue.
+With a more diverse outlook on the problem, you are better positioned to generate a quality solution.

-> Researchers explored how cognitive empathy and considering multiple perspectives can aid in creativity whilst also lead to new and productive ideas.
+> Researchers explored how cognitive empathy can aid in creativity whilst also leading to new and productive ideas.
 >
 > "... we propose that managers interested in fueling creativity will find it advantageous to create conditions that